asynts/pico-os/Docs/Debug/0016_open-issues.md

     other than to cause trouble.

     I need more sophisticated debugging tools to be able to deal with the whole multi-core ordeal.

+-   I should verify that my `memmove` implementations are working correctly.